Hyperbolic surface subgroups of one-ended doubles of free groups: Proof of Theorem

 Now we are ready to prove Conjecture~\ref{con} for $4$-vertex graphs:

-\begin{THM} Let $G$ be a connected $4$-vertex graph with a fixed point free involution $\mu:V(G)\to V(G)$ and a bijection $\sigma_v:\delta (v) \to \delta (\mu(v))$ for each vertex $v$ such that $\lambda(v,\mu(v))=\deg(v)$ and $\sigma_{\mu(v)}=\sigma_v^{-1}$.
-Then $G$ has a nonempty list of cycles satisfying the following. \begin{enumerate}[(a)] \item For each pair of edges $e$ and $f$ incident with a vertex $v$, the number of cycles in the list containing both $e$ and $f$ is equal to the number of cycles in the list containing both $\sigma_{v}(e)$ and $\sigma_{v}(f)$. \item Each edge of $G$ appears in the same number of cycles in the list. \item The list contains a cycle of length at least three. \end{enumerate} \end{THM} \begin{proof} Let $w$ be a vertex of minimum degree.
+\begin{THM} Let $G$ be the Whitehead graph for a minimal diskbusting list of words in $F_2$.
+Then $G$ admits a balanced list $\mathcal{C}$ of cycles such that each edge of $G$ appears in the same number of cycles in $\mathcal{C}$. \end{THM} \begin{proof} Let $w$ be a vertex of minimum degree.
 By Lemma~\ref{lem:uniform}, $G$ has a $w$-good uniform permutation $\pi$ on $\delta (w)$.
-By Lemma~\ref{lem:inductive}, $G$ has a nonempty list of cycles satisfying (a), (b), and (c). \end{proof} We remark that Conjecture~\ref{con} is true for subdivisions of connected $4$-vertex graphs because of (b).
-By Proposition~\ref{prop:equiv} and Theorem~\ref{thm:4vertex}, we verify Tiling Conjecture for rank-two free groups:
+By Lemma~\ref{lem:inductive}, $G$ has a nonempty list of cycles satisfying (a), (b), and (c). \end{proof} We remark that Conjecture~\ref{con} is true for subdivisions of connected $4$-vertex graphs because of the ``same number of appearances'' condition of Theorem~\ref{thm:4vertex}.
+In particular, we verify Tiling Conjecture for rank-two free groups:

 \begin{COR} A minimal and diskbusting list of cyclically reduced words in $F_2$ is polygonal. \end{COR}

 Now Theorem~\ref{thm:main 1} is an immediate consequence of the following.

 \begin{COR} For a list $U$ of words in $F_2$, the following are equivalent. \begin{enumerate} \item The list $U$ is diskbusting. \item $D(U)$ contains a hyperbolic surface group. \item $D(U)$ is one-ended. \end{enumerate} \end{COR}